cwestwater/packer-vsphere-iso/README.md

 - win*.pkrvar.hcl - the values for all the variables defined above
 - win*.pkr.hcl - the build definition for the OS

-To be able to run the builds in your environment you need to fill in the missing values in the `win*.pkrvar.hcl` files:
+To be able to run the builds in your environment you need to fill in the missing values in the `win*.auto.pkrvars.hcl` files:

 ```terraform
 vcenter_username = ""